Italy

 After another morning food tour in Bologna (we learned a lot about balsamic vinegar that was really interesting, among other things), we caught the train to Venice.
 This city was built on 126 islands and linked by 472 bridges.
 Originally a Roman city built by just 12 families referred to as “lagoon dwellers”.
 From the 9th to the 12th centuries, Venice developed into a powerful maritime empire.
 It did not become a part of Italy until 1866.
 We were immediately taken with this place.

+And, pretty big highlight, we found an original Banksy, “The Migrant Child”!
 After banksy’s authorship was confirmed, many speculated that the piece references the global refugee crisis.
-Others believe that the paintings are a comment on the overtourism in venice, with cruise ships being a well reported threat to the city’s structural integrity.
-Both can certainly be true if you ask me.
+Others believe that the paintings are a comment on the overtourism in Venice, with cruise ships being a well reported threat to the city’s structural integrity.

 We finished the day with some aperitif at a recommended bar, followed be dinner in a tiny spot on in Dosodoro (far less crowded than San Marco).